flavioalberti/flaski1.github.io/_posts/2019-03-20-a-serverless-blog.md

 * *use THRON*: since I work there and is designed to manage content, and has an integrated delivery.
 Test a different way to integration with blogging platform

 # What I chose
-- [Github pages]("https://pages.github.com/") It allows to host static and serverless pages (without the need for a hosting plan, and database)
+- [Github pages](https://pages.github.com/) It allows to host static and serverless pages (without the need for a hosting plan, and database)
 - [minimal mistake tempalte](https://mmistakes.github.io/minimal-mistakes/): a flexible two columb Jekyll template
-- [Thron]("https://www.thron.com"): an intelligent DAM, where to store and deliver images and video.
+- [Thron](https://www.thron.com): an intelligent DAM, where to store and deliver images and video.

 # How to guide
 I quickly describe the steps that I followed for the creation of the blog and the integration with the contents managed by THRON

 ## Clone the repository
-Start by cloning the [minimal-mistake] repository ("https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/")
+Start by cloning the [minimal-mistake repository] (https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/)

 ## Include the THRON Player
 Create a *thronplayer.html* file in _include folder where to define customize the [Player](https://help.thron.com/hc/en-us/articles/115003098433-THRON-Universal-Player)